 Transnational and Global

 Having a background in Geography, especially European and Southern African geographies, and then Urban and Regional Planning, spatial issues have always been fundamental.
 But often this has been translated into what can be broadly called social space, as with thinking about organisations as sites of social space or social boundaries as between metaphorical spaces.
 Then, around the mid-1990s I was drawn back into more explicitly geographical, but still social, space.
-This came from various directions – moving from the UK to Finland, and so rethinking the nation, national geographies/histories; getting involved in various EU projects, especially in collaboration with Keith Pringle, Ursula Mueller, and Elzbieta Oleksy; developing important relations with South African scholars, including Floretta Boonzaier, Robert Morrell, Kopano Ratele, Tamara Shefer; and working with colleagues via GEXcel Centre of Excellence in Linköping and Örebro, notably Marina Blagojević Hughson, as in the books, Rethinking Transnational Men and Unsustainable Institutions of Men; and more generally studying transnational relations and processes, whether in business, migration or digitalisation.
+This came from various directions – moving from the UK to Finland, and so rethinking the nation, national geographies/histories; getting involved in various EU projects, especially in collaboration with Keith Pringle, Ursula Müller, and Elżbieta Oleksy; developing important relations with South African scholars, including Floretta Boonzaier, Robert Morrell, Kopano Ratele, Tamara Shefer; and working with colleagues via GEXcel Centre of Excellence in Linköping and Örebro, notably Marina Blagojević Hughson, as in the books, Rethinking Transnational Men and Unsustainable Institutions of Men; and more generally studying transnational relations and processes, whether in business, migration or digitalisation.
 Some of this work was brought together in the book, Men of the World.
+Most recently, I have been working with Kadri Aavik, Martin Hultman and Tamara Shefer co-editing a double special issue of NORMA: International Journal of Masculinity Studies on men, masculinities and the planet at the end of the (m)Anthropocene, and with Sofia Aboim and Ernesto Vasquez del Aguila co-editing the book, Men and Masculinities at the Margins.

 Selected Works